If you're looking to score the best deal on domestic flights when using your miles, you're in the right place.

 This is the beauty of Delta's variable award pricing system.
 While it sometimes means Delta wants a boatload of SkyMiles, the upside is these ultra-cheap domestic flights and other Delta SkyMiles flash sales.

 Unfortunately for flyers living in Delta hub airports, you can often miss out on the best of these deals.
-It’s the downside of what we call the Hub Penalty, in which Delta charges more miles on flights in and out of airports like Atlanta (ATL), Minneapolis-St. Paul (MSP), Detroit (DTW) and more.
+It’s the downside of what we call the SkyMiles Hub Penalty, in which Delta charges more miles on flights in and out of airports like Atlanta (ATL), Minneapolis-St. Paul (MSP), Detroit (DTW), and more.

-And you can also transfer American Express Membership Rewards points from cards like the Platinum Card from American Express Platinum or American Express Gold instantly to your Delta account.
+If you need SkyMiles, Delta and American Express frequently offer up to 100,000 SkyMiles on their suite of co-branded Delta credit cards.
+And you can also transfer American Express Membership Rewards points from cards like the The Platinum Card® from American Express Platinum or American Express® Gold Card instantly to your Delta account.

-For years, a typical domestic flight on American would set you back 25,000 AAdvantage miles round-trip, with some cheaper rates for short flights.
+For years, a typical domestic flight on American would set you back 25,000 AAdvantage miles roundtrip, with some cheaper rates for short flights.
 Those prices are nothing to write home about.

 If you're flexible with your travel dates, it's not difficult to snag these dirt-cheap domestic awards on many routes nationwide.
 If you're inflexible, prepare to pay much more.
 You have to take the bad with the good when it comes to dynamic award pricing.

 Thrifty Tip: Use American's award map search tool to find out where you can fly for the lowest rates.
 You'll need to choose the exact dates and number of miles you'd like to use.
 Input 6,000 miles and choose an off-peak one-way travel date for the best results.
 Then, click through to find more dates on AA's calendar search.